knstntn1/homebridge-mqttgaragedoor/README.md

 The original homebridge MQTT plugins work was done by [ilcato](https://github.com/ilcato) in his [homebridge-mqttswitch](https://github.com/ilcato/homebridge-mqttswitch) project.

 The original homebridge GarageDoor plugin work was done by [belamonica] (https://github.com/benlamonica) in his [homebridge-rasppi-gpio-garagedoor] (https://github.com/benlamonica/homebridge-rasppi-gpio-garagedoor) project.

+The parsing mechanism for json payloads was inspired by [MrBalonia](https://github.com/MrBalonio) in his fork and [arachnetech](https://github.com/arachnetech) in https://github.com/arachnetech/homebridge-mqttthing and integrated by [knstntn1](https://github.com/knstntn1).